nursoltan-s/pugetive.com/README.md

 Capistrano Shortcuts
 --------------------
-Through a gem I made called [capistrano-shortcuts](https://github.com/pugetive/capistrano-shortcuts) the maintenance commands are available.
+Through a gem I made called [capistrano-shortcuts](https://github.com/pugetive/capistrano-shortcuts) the following common maintenance commands are available.

-## Apache
+### Apache
 Apache configuration files are stored in the repository under the [config/apache](config/apache) directory.
 Note that these include separate configurations for asset servers.
 Assuming the appropriate passwordless sudo commands have been added, apache config installation is simple:

     cap <env> apache:install

-## Database
+### Database
 To copy the production database down to your development box:

     cap production db:pull